qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_arguments.rst

 replace-default-expression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-    The replace-default-expression node replaces the specified argument with the expression specified by the ``with`` attribute, and it is a child of the modify-argument node.
+    The ``replace-default-expression`` node replaces the specified argument with the expression specified by the ``with`` attribute, and it is a child of the :ref:`modify-argument` node.

     .. code-block:: xml